grol-io/grol/README.md

 - [x] don't make a slice to join with , when there is already a strings builder. replace byte buffers by string builder.

+- [x] generalized tokenized built in (token id based instead of string)

-- [ ] generalize core/tokenized built in additions and maybe also "extension" ones (calling into a go function)
+- [ ] Add "extension" internal functions (calling into a go function), with variadic params, param types etc